|

 – don’t give up – I’ll be strong – believe in

+yourself.
 The actors give bright, sincere performances, and though somewhat linear

 and unsophisticated, Mr. McNamara’s direction is effective at keeping